What You Need to Know About Public Address System Announcer

 - Train Caller

-In the United States, there were 11,400 jobs for Public Address System Announcer in 2016.
+In 2016, there was an estimated number of 11,400 jobs in the United States for Public Address System Announcer.
 New jobs are being produced at a rate of 2.6% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Public Address System Announcer by 2026.
 There will be an estimated 1,100 positions for Public Address System Announcer per year.

 The states with the most job growth for Public Address System Announcer are North Dakota, Colorado, and Washington.
 Watch out if you plan on working in South Carolina, Louisiana, or Iowa.
 These states have the worst job growth for this type of profession.

-How Much Does a Public Address System Announcer Make?
+What is the Average Salary of a Public Address System Announcer

 The average yearly salary of a Public Address System Announcer ranges between $18,250 and $63,760.